Skip to content

 Additional Information

-Bath bombs are available in a variety of shapes, colors, and fragrances and are added to the bathtub to soften the skin and make a more relaxing experience.
-They are usually made of sodium bicarbonate (baking soda) mixed with a weak acid and various fragrances, oils, dyes, or moisturizers.
-The dry ingredients are stable until it is placed into water, where it immediately starts to break apart and release fizzy bubbles.
+Bath bombs are available in a variety of shapes, colors, and fragrances.
+When they are put in the bathtub they help soften the skin and make a more relaxing experience.
+They are usually made up of a mix of sodium bicarbonate (baking soda) with a weak acid and various fragrances, oils, dyes, or moisturizers.
+The dry ingredients are stable until they’re placed into water, where they immediately start to break apart and release fizzy bubbles.

-Bath bombs are molded into various shapes and intended to be fun; they sometimes resemble treats such as candy or cupcakes.
-This attracts young children to taste the bath bomb which turns into an unpleasant experience.
-Along with not tasting good, the fizzing can take place in the mouth which can cause irritation to the tongue and mouth.
-If enough of the bath bomb is swallowed, there can be stomach upset which can lead to nausea, vomiting and possible diarrhea.
+Bath bombs are commonly molded into various shapes and intended to be fun.
+They sometimes resemble treats such as candy or cupcakes.
+This attracts young children to taste them, which turns into an unpleasant experience.
+If swallowed, the fizzing can take place in the mouth, which can irritate the tongue and mouth.

-Sometimes a bath bomb can cause minor skin irritation if a person is sensitive to the added ingredients such as fragrances and dyes.
-Rinsing the skin thoroughly with soap and water after an exposure is a good idea, especially for those with tender skin.
+Sometimes bath bombs can cause minor skin irritation if a person is sensitive to the ingredients.
+Rinsing the skin thoroughly with soap and water after exposure is a good idea, especially for those with delicate skin.

 Take The Missouri Poison Center With You